The Vegan Foodie Weekend Guide to Berlin

 Breakfast

-Frea Bakery🌱
+Frea Bakery

 The Sanctuary🌱

-After something sweet you might be craving something more savoury.
-The Sanctuary can do both savoury and sweet, and is just around the corner from Frea.
+After something sweet you might be craving something more savory.
+The Sanctuary can do both savory and sweet, and is just around the corner from Frea.
 This plant-based artisanal Italian bakery is especially known for their focaccia, maritozzo, and cornetto pastries.
 The focaccia is appropriately coated with olive oil and flaky salt, and additionally comes with a variety of toppings including tomato (which just about melt in your mouth), onion, olives, and plant-based salsiccia.
 I recommend getting a focaccia paired with something sweet.
 Their main sweet items are cornetto (similar to a croissant) and maritozzo (sweet cream filled Roman buns).
 I think my perfect pair would be a focaccia with salsiccia and pistachio maritozzo, but can you really go wrong?

 Lunch